MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/install-configure-rms-connector.md

 [!INCLUDE [AIP classic client is deprecated](includes/classic-client-deprecation.md)]

-Use the following information to help you install and configure the Azure Rights Management (RMS) connector.
+Use the following information to help you install and configure the Microsoft Rights Management (RMS) connector.
 These procedures cover steps 1 though 4 from [Deploying the Microsoft Rights Management connector](deploy-rms-connector.md).

 Before you begin, make sure that you have reviewed and checked the [prerequisites](deploy-rms-connector.md#prerequisites-for-the-rms-connector) for this deployment.